bathrobe/anki-atom-mcp/README.md

 - `list_note_types` - List all available note types
 - `create_note_type` - Create a new note type
 - `get_note_type_info` - Get detailed structure of a note type
+- `create_atom` - Create a new atom document in Payload CMS

 ### Resources
 - `anki://decks/all` - Complete list of available decks